lamb-chops/cs371p-collatz/README.md

 * GitLab ID: (dlambert124)

-* HackerRank ID: (your HackerRank ID)
+* HackerRank ID: (dlambert124)

 * Git SHA: (most recent Git SHA, final change to your repo will be adding this value)

 * GitLab Pipelines: (link to your GitLab CI Pipeline)

-* Estimated completion time: (estimated time in hours, int or float)
+* Estimated completion time: (6 hours)

-* Actual completion time: (actual time in hours, int or float)
+* Actual completion time: (13 hours)

-* Comments: (any additional comments you have)
+* Comments: (A day late, severely underestimated time it would take to complete.
+Will be starting the next project early)